kessotolo/ConversationalCommerce/frontend/docs/ARCHITECTURE.md

 # Architecture Overview

+## 🚀 Our Core: Commerce in Conversation

+The architecture of ConversationalCommerce is centered on enabling commerce in conversation as the default.
+All modules, APIs, and flows are designed to work seamlessly in chat (WhatsApp, IG, TikTok, etc.) as well as on the web.
+The webapp is a complement, but the heart of the platform is enabling every commerce action—discovery, cart, upsell, checkout, payment—through natural conversation, just as Africans do commerce every day.

 ## Direct Module Imports (ADR-0001)

 - All types and models must be imported directly from their module source (e.g., @/modules/core/models/base).